From #BamaRush To #MadeMeBuyIt: What Does A Fashion Brand Need To Go Viral On TikTok?

 Advertisement

-The app also helped throwback brands, like Gap and Abercrombie, do the impossible: reach Gen Z. Gap’s brown hoodie went viral earlier this year, after creator Barbara Kristofferson posted a video wearing the logo style, with the post reaching over 6.7 million views.
-Although the hoodie was not on sale, the demand inspired the brand to partner with TikTok to create the Gap Hoodie Color Comeback, in which users got to choose the colour for its upcoming release.
+The app also helped throwback brands like Gap do the impossible: reach Gen Z. Gap’s brown hoodie went viral earlier this year, after creator Barbara Kristofferson posted a video wearing the logo style, with the post reaching over 6.7 million views.
+Although the hoodie was not on sale, the demand inspired the brand to partner with TikTok to create the Gap Hoodie Colour Comeback, in which users got to choose the colour for its upcoming release.
 While the style still hasn’t hit stores, Gap’s sales increased — coincidentally or not — by 29% as of May.

 As for brands already popular with Gen Z, like Aerie?
 It only took one viral video with over 871,000 likes to overwhelm the brand’s supply of its crossover leggings.
 In November 2020, creator Hannah Schlenker, who now boasts over 880,000 followers, posted a video wearing the leggings.
 Since then, Aerie’s website reported an increase of 700,000 searches for the leggings, as well as a surge of 200,000% in Google searches, according to a report from Insider.